karatepicke/reactnd-myreads/README.md

 ## Setting up and starting

-To get started developing right away:
+To get started working on the project right away:

+* clone/pull this repository to your local machine
 * install all project dependencies with `npm install`
 * start the development server with `npm start`